ravedaymond/PxbWriter/README.md

 # Pixel Blue Writer
-*Typewriter styled text animations for any webpage using HTML5, JavaScript, and GSAP TweenLite.*
+*Typewriter styled text animations for any webpage using HTML5, JavaScript utilizing GSAP TweenLite.*

 [TOC]
 ## About